agola-io/agola-site/site/tryit/README.md

 --skip-ssh-host-key-check
 ```

-"admintoken" is a token defined in the default agolademo configuration and will let you act with the api as an admin without the need of an user created inside agola.
+* `--token`*"admintoken"* is a token defined in the default agolademo configuration and will let you act with the api as an admin without the need of an user created inside agola.

 * `--skip-ssh-host-key-check` is used to speed up things and tells agola to not check gitea host ssh host key when cloning repositories.
 The right thing to do will be to provide the ssh host key using the option `--ssh-host-key`.

 You can get the host key using `ssh-keyscan $giteahost` and choosing the ecdsa or rsa host key provided line (use the whole line)

 ### Register